Captioning Complications, Causes, and Correction

 VITAC complies with all FCC Caption Quality Best Practices for accuracy, synchronicity, completeness, and placement.

-If you’re seeing no captions (and you know you’ve turned them on), garbled captions (strange characters and misspellings), delayed captions, or captions dropping off in the middle of sentences, this could very well be a transmission error.
-Another type and most common transmission-related error is called a paired error.
-This occurs when two letters or characters are dropped out in repeated intervals.
+If you’re seeing no captions (and you know you’ve turned them on!), garbled captions (strange characters and misspellings), delayed captions, or captions dropping off in the middle of sentences, this could very well be a transmission error.

 During some programs, errors aren’t as severe and it’s still easy to figure out the context: